airamez/codando-live/SQL/SQL_Overview.md

 ## Indexes

 Indexes in SQL Server are database objects that improve the speed of data retrieval operations on a table by providing quick access to rows.
 They function like the index of a book, allowing the database engine to find information without scanning the entire table.

 ### **Types of Indexes**

 1. **Clustered Index**
    * Sorts and stores data rows in the table based on the index key.
    * A table can have only one clustered index.
-   * When you create a clustered index, SQL Server doesn’t create a separate structure for the index.
+   * SQL Server doesn’t create a separate structure a clustered index.
      Instead, the table itself becomes the index.
    * Example:

      ```sql
-     CREATE CLUSTERED INDEX IX_Orders_CustomerID
+     CREATE CLUSTERED INDEX INDEX_NAME
-     ON Orders(CustomerID);
+     ON TABLE_NAME(FIELDS_LIST);
      ```

 2. **Non-Clustered Index**